-At some point in everyone’s life we need to seek professional advice about our financial welfare.
+At some point in everyone’s life we need to seek professional advice.

 Frequently Asked Questions

-A claim may be possible if you saw a professional who:
+A claim for professional negligence may be possible if you saw a professional who:

 - gave poor advice upon which you relied;